flowchart TB

 12.5 Insurance Integration Layer

 Aarokya does not aim to replace insurance companies.
-It aims to make insurance accessible, affordable, and aligned — and to provide the infrastructure that insurers need to serve populations they have historically found too expensive or too risky to cover.
+It aims to make insurance accessible, affordable, and aligned — and to provide the infrastructure that insurers need to serve populations they have historically found too risky or too expensive to cover.

 Aarokya’s AI must work for a farmer in Madhya Pradesh speaking Hindi with a Bundelkhandi inflection.
 It must work for a grandmother in Kerala who speaks only Malayalam.
 It must work for a teenager in Delhi who code-switches between Hindi and English mid-sentence.
 It must work for someone who has never used a smartphone before, and for someone who uses five apps before breakfast.